nodejs/node/doc/api/crypto.md

 name extension either does not exist or does not contain a matching email address, the certificate subject is considered.

-If the `'subject'` option is set to `'default`', the certificate subject is only considered if the subject alternative name extension either does not exist or does not contain any email addresses.
+If the `'subject'` option is set to `'default'`, the certificate subject is only considered if the subject alternative name extension either does not exist or does not contain any email addresses.